marcelom/linux-sysadmin-interview-questions/README.md

 * How do you stop a DDoS attack?
 * How can you see content of an ip packet?
 * What is IPoAC (RFC 1149)?
+* TCP stuff:
+  * handshake: SYN, SYN-ACK, ACK
+  * sliding window:
+  * maximum segment size (MSS): largest amount of data, specified in bytes, that TCP is willing to receive in a single segment.
+  * teardown: four way FIN-ACK

 ####[[⬆]](#toc) <a name='mysql'>MySQL questions:</a>